 - Do you have any movement problems, such as slowness or poor coordination?

 - Do you have any family history of Parkinson's disease or other neurological disease?

 - Are you being treated for any other health conditions?

 What you can do in the meantime

-While you wait for your appointment, find out if any relatives have been diagnosed with neurological disorders such as Parkinson's or Huntington's disease.
+While you wait for your appointment, find out if any blood relatives such as a parent, sibling, or grandparent have been diagnosed with neurological disorders such as Parkinson's disease or cerebellar ataxia.
 Multiple system atrophy (MSA) is not known to be an inherited condition, so a family history of a condition with similar symptoms may help your doctor rule out MSA.